UM-Bridge/benchmarks/benchmarks/cuqi-ct/README.md

 ## Overview
 This benchmark is based on a [1D Deconvolution test problem](https://cuqi-dtu.github.io/CUQIpy/api/_autosummary/cuqi.testproblem/cuqi.testproblem.Deconvolution1D.html) from the library [CUQIpy](https://cuqi-dtu.github.io/CUQIpy/).
 It defines a posterior distribution for a 1D deconvolution problem, with a Gaussian likelihood and four different choices of prior distributions with configurable parameters.

+Plot of exact solution, noise-free data, noisy data and noise

 pp |  00
 :-------------------------:|:-------------------------:|
 ![true_image](true_image.png) | ![noisefree_data](noisefree_data.png)